Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA: Theoretical framework

 Resummation effects should thus vanish in the large $\pt$ region.
 This is enforced by mapping the limit $\kto \rightarrow Q$, where the logarithms vanish, onto $\kto \rightarrow \infty$ via modified logarithms

 where $p$ is a positive real parameter whose value is chosen such that the resummed component decreases faster than the fixed-order spectrum for $\pt/M \gtrsim 1$.
+In the following, we took $p=4$.
 Therefore, the logarithms $L$ in the Sudakov radiator~\Eq{mod-radiator}, its derivatives \Eq{Rderivs} and the luminosity factors have to be replaced by $\tilde L$.

 For consistency, one must supplement \Eq{master-kt-space} with the following Jacobian:

 This prescription leaves the measurement functions in \Eq{master-kt-space} unchanged.
 The final result is modified beyond the nominal accuracy by power corrections in $(Q/\kto)^p$.